CafeCosmosHQ/MudFoundryTestGen/README.md

 ## Args
 `-o` or `--output` specify output path of the base test

 `-nb` or `--no-build` skips `pnpm mud build` which skips building the contracts.
 Useful if you want to generate the test and already have a `.mud/local/systems.json` that matches the current contracts.
-Hence if you haven't added or changed any tables or added or removed any systems
+Hence if you haven't added/changed/removed any tables or added/removed any systems

 ## Instructions
 place this in the contracts folder of your mud project (`my_mud_proj/contracts/foundryTestGen.js`)